rzhang0716/Data-Science/Statistics/Readme.md

 12. Event: Any combinations of outcomes.<br>
 13. Central Limit Theorem: When sample size is sufficiently large, the sample distribution of the sample mean always follows normal distribution.<br>
 14. Law of large numbers: When sample size tends to infinitely, sample mean equals the population mean. <br>
-15. If repeated samples were taken and the 95% confidence interval was computed for each sample, then 95% of these confidence intervals cover the true mean.<br>
+15. If repeated samples were taken and the 95% confidence interval was computed for each sample, then 95% of these confidence intervals cover the true mean.
+16. Power: related to the effect size (positive), sample size (positive), within group variance (negative).

 ## Hypothesis Test